NSO-developer/nso-gitbook/resources/man/ncs_cli.1.md

 > is used in the CLI prompt.

 `-A`; `--address` \<Address\>
-> CLI address to connect to.
-The default is 127.0.0.1.
-This can be
+> TCP address to connect to.
+When TCP IPC is used, the default is
-> controlled by either this flag, or the UNIX environment variable
+> 127.0.0.1.
+This can be controlled by either this flag, or the UNIX
-> `NCS_IPC_ADDR`.
+> environment variable `NCS_IPC_ADDR`.
 The `-A` flag takes precedence.

 `-P`; `--port` \<PortNumber\>
-> CLI port to connect to.
-The default is the NSO IPC port, which is 4569
+> CLI port to connect to when using TCP IPC.
+This can be controlled by
-> This can be controlled by either this flag, or the UNIX environment
+> either this flag, or the UNIX environment variable `NCS_IPC_PORT`.
+The
-> variable `NCS_IPC_PORT`.
-The `-P` flag takes precedence.
+> `-P` flag takes precedence.

 `-S`; `--socket-path` \<Path\>
 > Path of the UNIX domain socket to connect to, used in place of TCP